Process Categories Scope RFQ

 Tell us what

-you need to source.
+you need quoted.

 Submitting opens an email draft with your RFQ details.
 Attach drawings, sample photos, or NDA requests in the email before sending.